oskarkk/minecraft-tg/README.md

 # Usage

-At minimum, you must put chat IDs other configuration variables in the tg.sh and run it.
+[First you must make a Telegram bot for your server.](https://core.telegram.org/bots#6-botfather) It's very easy, no coding required, everything's in the Telegram app.
+When you're done, start chat with your bot or make a group (and make your bot admin of that group so it can see the messages).
+Then you must edit tg.sh and put chat IDs and other configuration variables at the start of the file.
+Then run it.

 Spigot must be run with [GNU screen](https://www.gnu.org/software/screen/manual/screen.html).
-Screen session must be named spigot for tg.sh to work correctly.
+Screen session must be named "spigot" for tg.sh to work correctly.
+See file spigot.service for the exact command.

+When you will send message to the bot, it will appear in Spigot with some small delay (usually 0.5-2s).

+If you want tg.sh to run automatically with system startup you can use the spigottg.service file.

 # Files